ygeunkim/somanomaly/README.md

 -i, --iter  Epoch number (Default = 50)
 -a, --alpha  Initial learning rate (Default = 0.1)
--r, --radius  Initial radius of BMU neighborhood (Default = 2/3 quantile of every distance between nodes) --subset  Subset weight matrix set among epochs (Default = epoch number)
+-r, --radius  Initial radius of BMU neighborhood (Default = 2/3 quantile of every distance between nodes)
 ```

 #### Detecting anomaly

+For anomaly detection, we use test based on Gaussian distribution.

 ```
--l, --label  Anomaly and normal labels, e.g. 1,0 (default) -u, --threshold  Threshold method - cltlind (default), clt, anova, ztest, mean, quantile, radius, inv_som, kmeans, hclust
+-l, --label  Anomaly and normal labels, e.g. 1,0 (default) -u, --threshold  Significant level for the test
 ```

-In case of `ztest` or `ztest_proj` of `-m`, you can specify quantile simultaneously.
-The default is `.9`.
-If you give, for instance, `-m ztest,0.95`, you can use 0.95 chi-squared quantile.

-The following are additional arguments that can adjust `clt` and `cltlind` thresholds.
+Multiple testing:

 ```
--b, --bootstrap  Bootstrap sample numbers (Default = 1, bootstrap not performed) -o, --overfit  Use only mapped codebook if specified --find  When using mapped codebook, their neighboring nodes also can be used. - radius for neighbor (Default = None, only themselves)
--q, --multiple  Multiple testing method - gai (default), invest, or bh
+-o, --overfit  Use only mapped codebook if specified -q, --multiple  Multiple testing method - gai (default), invest, bon, or bh
 ```

 Both `invest` and `gai` have option for the detector.
 See each